 Some of the panels listed below appear on the dashboard based on your configuration.

 There are certain issues that Unified Manager can diagnose thoroughly and provide a single resolution.
 When available, those resolutions are displayed in this panel with a Fix It or Fix All button.
 You can fix these issues immediately from Unified Manager instead of having to use ONTAP System Manager or the ONTAP CLI.
 For viewing all the issues, click on See Fixing ONTAP issues directly from Unified Manager for more information.

-When viewing all clusters, this panel displays the physical used capacity (after applying storage efficiency savings) and physical available capacity (not including potential storage efficiency savings) for each cluster, the number of days until the disks are projected to be full, and the data reduction ratio based on configured ONTAP storage efficiency settings.
+When viewing all clusters, this panel displays the physical used capacity (after applying storage efficiency savings) and physical available capacity (not including potential storage efficiency savings) for each cluster, the number of days until the disks are projected to be full, and the data reduction ratio (without Snapshot copies) based on configured ONTAP storage efficiency settings.
 It also lists the used capacity for any configured cloud tiers.
 Clicking the bar chart takes you to the Aggregates inventory page for that cluster.
 Clicking the "Days To Full" text displays a message that identifies the aggregate with the least number of capacity days remaining; click the aggregate name to see more details.

 When viewing a single cluster, this panel displays the physical used capacity and physical available capacity for the data aggregates sorted by each individual disk type on the local tier, and for the cloud tier.
 Clicking the bar chart for a disk type takes you to the Volumes inventory page for the volumes using that disk type.

 Performance Capacity panel